FFmpeg/FFmpeg/SMP/project_generate/readme.txt

 *OutputDir is the "Output Directory" specified in the project properties.
     Note: There is a different OutputDir for 32/64bit configurations.
 Lib's and DLL's should be placed in the correct directory.
 	Any header files will need to be placed in the Output directories include folder OutputDir\include.
 	By default the 32bit lib OutputDir is "OutputDir/lib/x86" and 64bit is "OutputDir/lib/x64".
-DLLs followin a similar schemes except using "OutputDir/bin/x86" and for 64bit "OutputDir/bin/x64".
+DLLs follow a similar scheme except using "OutputDir/bin/x86" and for 64bit "OutputDir/bin/x64".
     The default value of OutputDir is "..\..\msvc" relative to the FFmpeg source directory.
 An example of the expetced directory structure is: